thealongsider/Data-Analytics-Projects/README.md

 K Nearest Neighbors For Anonymized Data Set (python) -- Created a K Nearest Neighbors classifier to predict target variable of an anonymized data set.
 I completed this project as part of an online data science course.

 Predicting Credit Card Approvals Using Logistic Regression (python)-- Used Logistic Regression to create a model that predicts credit card removal.
 Utilized Grid Search to tune the model for better performance.
 I completed this project provided by DataCamp.

+Predicting Species of Iris Data Set using Support Vector Machines (python) -- Used Support Vector Machines to classify famous Iris dataset.
+I completed this project as part of an online data science course.

 Root Cause Analysis for Springboard Case Study (excel) -- Performed a root cause analysis (RCA) on manufacturing and sales data to identify the source of sudden rate of returns increase.
 I completed this project as a part of Springboard's Business Analytics course with the results approved by a mentor.